 This is a serious amount of energy and power!

-When used for domestic heat a heliostat array can deliver the energy at a high temperature.
+When used for domestic heat a heliostat array can deliver the power at a high temperature.
 I have investigated the use of phase change materials that melt at temperatures up to 611°F. This is the melting point of Potassium Nitrate.
-Latent heat storage is 11968 Btu/cubic foot of heat storage fits in 50 cubic feet.
+Latent heat storage is 11968 BTU/ft3 of heat storage fits in 50 ft3.
 This is dense compared to the massive storage needed for the low grade storage used by flat plate collectors.

-Another material is Ferric Chloride III at 20625 Btu/cubic foot is only 29 cubic feet.
+Another material is Ferric Chloride III at 20625 BTU/ft3t is only 29 ft3.
 This may have problems as the chemical dissociates at 599°F.

 10 days of storage for even sand is a cube 8.5 feet on a side.
 This is the size of a large closet.